 - Failure of cell culture from 1% up to 5% if performed under 12 weeks of gestation.

-- Anxiety for parents due to lateness of diagnosis (this may make decisions about termination of pregnancy very difficult).
+- Anxiety for parents, due to lateness of diagnosis (this may make decisions about termination of pregnancy very difficult).

 Other diagnostic techniques

-- Provides diagnosis in the same first trimester period as early amniocentesis.
+- Provides diagnosis in the first trimester.

 - Results are rapid.